joaoribeirosl/hri_designtime/README.md

 The network features automata modeling the *humans*, the *robot*, and the *robot controller*.

 It is possible to customize the scenario parameters (e.g., how many humans, their features, the layout shape, etc.) in a JSON file.
 Example JSON files can be found in the [input_params](resources/input_params) folder.
 The tool customizes the templates constituting the Uppaal model (one for each automaton in the network, contained in folder [upp_templates](resources/upp_templates)) based on such user-specified parameters.
+The generated models are saved in the [gen_models](resources/gen_models) folder.

+The tool allows users to estimate the probability of success of the scenario through SMC experiments.
+Once the model has been generated, the tool runs the [verify.sh](resources/upp_resources) script to launch the verification experiment.
+Uppaal verification output and results can be found in the [upp_results](resources/upp_results) folder.

 Authors: